Niolon/XHARPy/docs/source/installation.rst

 Instruction on how to do that in console only (for example in a WSL) see `here <https://gist.github.com/kauffmanes/5e74916617f9993bc3479f401dfec7da>`_.

+Additionally note that we are playing it save for the instructions.
+Installation without the version numbers (*i.e.* using the newest version) should also work, at least for some time.

 In Anaconda create and activate a new environment using

 .. code-block:: console